atwellpub/wpcli-staging/readme.md

 - **Cloudways Optimized**: While designed with Cloudways hosting in mind, the plugin settings may require adjustments to work seamlessly with other hosting providers.
 - **SSH Requirement**: The remote host must be accessible via SSH to enable secure communication and data transfer.
 - **Local (By WP Engine) Optimized**: While designed with Local by WP Engine in mind, the plugin should work with other local WordPress management systems.

-## Inspiration

-The development of WPCLI Staging was inspired by our use of WP Engine's [Local WP](https://localwp.com/) for managing local WordPress instances and [Cloudways](Cloudways) for hosting.
-Recognizing the strengths of both platforms and their support for WP-CLI, the plugin aimed to bridge the gap between local and production environments.
-This helped quickly sync live sites with local clones.

 ## Disclaimer and Safety